polettix/dibs/README.md

 - otherwise, it MUST have the form `<type>:<definition>` (e.g. `project:foo`).
   The `type` and the `definition` are separated and the right handler is called to interpret the `definition`, which is type-dependent.

+#### Providing `args` to a dibspack

+The arguments passed to a dibspack during invocation are:

+    program src_dir cache_dir env_dir [other args..]

+The *other args* can be set using the `args` key in the associative array defining the dibspack.
+This points to a list of elements, that can be either plain scalars (e.g. strings or numbers), passed verbatim, or associative array allowing you to retrieve some data from `dibs`.

+The *full* way of setting a special parameter is like this:

+    args:
+      - type: some_type
+        this: that
+        another: argument

+The `type` key is used to understand what kind of functionality to call, each having its own specific parameters.
+As a shorthand, the example above can be also expressed like follows:

+    args:
+      - some_type:
+          this: that
+          another: argument

+This form can come handy if the specific functionality only needs a scalar value as argument, because you can call it like this:

+    args:
+      - some_type: scalar-argument

+The available `type`s are:

+- `path`: allows to resolve a path within the container, referred to a specific base directory.
+For example:

+      args:
+        - path:
+            cache: /whatever

+  is resolved to the `whatever` sub-directory of wherever the cache directory happens to have been mounted inside the container.
+In addition to `cache`, you can set paths relative to `dibspacks`, `env` and `src`.

+- `step_id`: the identifiers of the dibspack inside the `definition` associative array

+- `step_name`: whatever was set as `step` parameter inside the dibspack definition

+Additionally, you can also use the shorthands `path_cache`, `path_dibspacks`, `path_env` and `path_src`, which are turned into the right `path` definition.
+For example, the following argument expansions will provide the same path:

+    args:
+      - path:
+          cache: /whatever
+      - path_cache: /whatever

+It's easy to forget to associate a value to `step_id` and `step_name`, because they actually need no option.
+In this case, the suggestion is to set them through `type`, like in the following example:

+    args:
+      - type: step_id
+      - type: step_name
+      - path_cache: whatever

 #### Dibspack Type `git`